Jieli12/AutoCPD/README.md

 #### Data Generation

 We set the length of time series $n=100$, the training data size $N=400$.
 The sample size of Class 0 (without change-point) and Class 1 (with only 1 change-point) are equal.
 This example considers detecting change in mean for the piecewise constant signal + Gaussian noise model.
 Other parameter settings can be found in our [paper](https://arxiv.org/abs/2211.03860).
-Here lists the Python script for generating training data set:
+Here is the Python script for generating training data set:

 ```python
 from pathlib import Path